With The Pandemic’s Impact on the Auto Industry, Is Now the Right Time to Buy an Electric Vehicle?

 It’s Getting Easier to go Green

 An acceleration of green technology has been seen throughout the decade, especially in how the electric market has grown in demand and production.
 This results in significant price drops, making green tech more affordable.
-A BloombergNEF’s annual long-term forecast indicates that “lithium-ion battery pack prices fell 87% from 2010 to 2019, with the volume-weighted average hitting $156/kWh.”
+A BloombergNEF’s annual long-term forecast indicates that global average lithium-ion battery pack prices fell to a record low in 2024, supported by lower raw-material costs, rising LFP share and manufacturing scale.

 The development of electric charging infrastructure makes green technology more accessible.
 Just a few years back, the lack of charging stations was a deterrent for consumers looking into purchasing an electric car.
 With charging stations emerging worldwide and people wanting to get into a more eco-friendly lifestyle, electric cars are more relevant than ever.
 The electric vehicle industry is so prominent that countries are creating policies to incentivize citizens that buy electric vehicles.
-In June 2020, an IEA report said that “17 countries have announced 100% zero-emission vehicle targets or the phase-out of internal combustion engine vehicles through 2050.”
-The report also indicates that in 2010, there were only about 17,000 electric cars on the world’s roads; by 2019, that number increased to 7.2 million.
-In July 2020, the Environmental Defense Fundannounced that 15 states in the U.S. committed to zero-emission trucks and buses to help mitigate the negative impact carbon dioxide and greenhouse gases have on our health and the planet.
+In recent years, the global stock of publicly accessible charge points surpassed 5 million, the U.S. public network grew past 200,000 ports, and the European Union accelerated high-power corridor coverage with stronger standards on uptime and payments.
+Organizations like the Environmental Defense Fund continue to highlight state and national commitments to zero-emission trucks and buses to help mitigate the negative impact carbon dioxide and greenhouse gases have on our health and the planet.

 Start-Ups On The Rise